OlympusDAO/cooler-loans-api/README.md

     - Switch to OpenJDK 11 by default: `/usr/libexec/java_home -v 11`
 - Install the firebase emulator
   - `gcloud emulators firestore start`
+- Copy the `.env.sample` file to `.env` and fill out the required variables

 ### Testing